FAQ

 Students must be prepared for rehearsals with a working instrument, music, and progressive mastery of the director's rehearsal expectations from previous weeks.

-A weekly half hour private lesson with a qualified instructor who specializes in the student's instrument is a requirement to participate in KCYB.
+A weekly half hour private lesson with a qualified instructor who specializes in the student's instrument is strongly recommended to participate in KCYB.
 Anything less should be an occasional exception, such as a holiday, vacation or illness.
 Cost of private lessons varies, depending on the instructor.
-Average cost is from $15–$25 per 30‑minute lesson.
+Average cost is from $20–$30 per 30‑minute lesson.

 Progress should be made.
 If your child does not improve over the course of lessons, another instructor might be a better option.
 Talk to your band director if you feel your student has progressed too slowly.
 When in doubt, personally observe the lessons over the course of several weeks.
 Note whether new material is taught, what music is practiced, whether scales begin to sound more consistent, and whether new concepts are presented.
 The private instructor should provide patient one-on-one attention and specific help that cannot always be addressed during band rehearsal.
 Make sure this happens in the lessons!

-You should expect your child to practice a minimum of four days a week, one hour each day.
+You should expect your child to practice a minimum of four days a week.
+The length of each practice ranges from 30 minutes to one hour, depending on which band level the student is in.
 Your child's band director and private instructor will have specific weekly assignments.
 The student should practice until improvement is made, focusing on the most challenging passages.